 A small amount of finely-cut vegetable matter may also be offered.
 It is important to remember that cats are ‘obligate carnivores’ and they do not have some special enzymes and body processes which other animals have to digest and convert plant nutrients.
 This means that they cannot utilise plant-based foods in the same way that dogs and many other animals can.
 See this article for more information on cats’ special dietary needs.

-Provide access to grass (avoid chemically treated grass and toxic plants).
+Kittens may benefit from having access to grass (avoid chemically treated grass and toxic plants).
 Kittens will occasionally eat grass, which may be a source of vegetable matter and micronutrients.
-Be aware that large amounts of certain types of ‘cat grass’ can cause high levels of vitamin D, which may lead to symptoms of poisoning such as vomiting, weakness, loss of appetite, increased drinking and urination, bloody faeces, weight loss, constipation, internal bleeding, seizures or abdominal pain.
+Be aware that concerns have been raised that large amounts of certain types of ‘cat grass’ may be harmful.

 Toxic foods